jameslee-hahaha/insem_nordic/README.md

 ---
 - **NCS200_ble_AT_command_nrf52dk**

-1. **Description** : The AT command for BLE sample demonstrates how to use the AT command to change BLE operation.
+1. **Description** : BLE AT command sample demonstrates how to use the AT command to change BLE operation.
 It sends AT command and receive a response between a UART connection.
 If it's connected with BLE central device, normal NUS service works.

 2. **Requirements**
   - DK : nRF52DK